Henry Ward Beecher: In popular culture

 Beecher Cascades on Crawford Brook in Carroll, New Hampshire, is named for him.
 It is rumored that he slipped and fell into the brook there on a visit.

 In March 1993, a new musical, Loving Henry, inspired by the Beecher–Tilton scandal, was presented at the First Presbyterian Church of Brooklyn.
 It was written by Dick Turmail and Clinton Corbett, with the music composed by jazz violinist Noel Pointer.

+In the 1997 film Good Will Hunting, Will (played by Matt Damon) cites Proverbs from the Plymouth Pulpit during his trial.